Chapter 3. Support requirements

 - 1 NIC with at least 1Gbps bandwidth

-Fully-qualified domain names that are forward and reverse resolvable by DNS are required for all hyperconverged hosts and for the Hosted Engine virtual machine that provides Red Hat Virtualization Manager.
+Fully-qualified domain names that are forward and reverse resolvable by DNS are required for all hyperconverged hosts and for the Hosted Engine virtual machine.

-Each node requires two Ethernet ports, one for each network.
+Red Hat recommends each node to have two Ethernet ports, one for each network.
 This ensures optimal performance.
 For high availability, place each network on a separate network switch.
 For improved fault tolerance, provide a separate power supply for each switch.

 - Front-end management network